Yamdrok Lake is known as Yamdrok Yumtso or Yamdrok Yutso Lake in the local language.

-The monastery was founded during the 12th century a great Tibetan Yogi Jetsun Tsangpa Gyare.
+The monastery was founded during the 12th century by a great Tibetan Yogi Jetsun Tsangpa Gyare.

 He was one of the greatest Tibetan Yogi and one of my favorite.

-These great Yogis claim to be beggar even though their mind is the Buddha, the richest.
+These great Yogis claim to be beggars even though their mind is the Buddha, the richest.

 Once during his retreat, a Dakini came to him and gave him her shoes.

-He said: this is a blessing from Dakini, I cant wear on my feet, I will take this blessing on my head.
+He said: this is a blessing from Dakini, I can't wear it on my feet, I will take this blessing on my head.